secretstartups/handbook/architecture/workflow/index.html.md

 With growth, however, comes complexity, and an organic approach to our work sometimes requires help to ensure we are mpst effective.
 Help may be in the form of highligting priorities, ensuring alignment across teams, and validating our technical approaches.
 Engineering technical leaders take on the task of helping engineers by enabling them when they feel they need help navigating the organization across team and departamental boundaries, all while ensuring we cover our basis across functional areas.
 In order to do so, we have a process to helps us make architectural changes a success.
 The Architecture workflow is intended to provide a channel for influence amplication to drive the solution of complex problems both technically and organizationally.

-## TL;DR.

-As an Engineer, you and your manager whether to invoke the Architecture workflow.

-#### Do I need to invoke the Architecture Workflow?

-1. Most, if not all, work begins with an issue or epic in a project (which we will generally refer to as a **domain issue**).
-These are everyday issues created in their relevant projects.
+As an Engineer, you and your manager determine whether to invoke the Architecture workflow.
+Most (if not all) work begins with an issue or epic in a project as part of you regular workflow (which we will generally refer to as a **domain issue**).
+These are everyday issues and epics created in their relevant projects.
 Engineers and Managers use a domain issue to scope problems and possibly outline a solution.
-1. If the domain issue turns out to be complex (in terms of the problem domain or organizational involvement required to solve the problem), Engineers and Managers may decide to invoke the Architecture Workflow.
+If the domain issue turns out to be complex (in terms of the problem domain or organizational involvement required to solve the problem), Engineers and Managers may decide to invoke the Architecture Workflow.

-#### Invoking the Architecture Workflow
+## Workflow (TL;DR)

-1. Invoking the Architecture Workflow entails opening an **architecture issue** (project TBD), which tracks progress of the workflow itself.
+1. Open an **architecture issue** (project TBD), which tracks progress of the workflow itself.
    1. Add a sensible title and a link to the domain issue.
    1. Assign this issue to an Architecture Evolution Coach (TBD: where is the list of AECs?)
    1. Mention appropriate Domain Experts so that AEC has awareness
    1. Mention relevant Product Management DRI if applicable
-1. The AEC will help with scoping, placement in the roadmap, and organizational reach
+1. The AEC will help with scoping, placement in the roadmap, and organizational amplification by:
    1. Evaluating and updating roadmaps as necessary
-   1. Engaging Functional Experts (Security, QA and Infrastructure) as necessary
+   1. Engaging Functional Experts (Security, QA and Infrastructure)
    1. Engaging with the appropriate Engineeering Leader who will make priority and resource allocation decisions
    1. Engage Product Management if no PM DRI was initially identified
 1. The outcome of architecture issue an Architecture Blueprint and possible roadmap updates